 In July 2012, the General Services Administration (GSA) combined the Central Contractor Registration (CCR/FedReg), Online Representations & Certifications Application (ORCA) and the Excluded Parties List System (EPLS) into one main contractor database.
 This database was named System for Award Management or better known as the SAM registration.
 Since its inception, the SAM registration has been a step in the right direct for collaborated federal systems that have a heavy interaction with both federal officials and United States business owners.

 Integrated Award Environment (IAE): Future Plans of Incorporation

-The SAM registration is only one feature that is part of a larger puzzle all working towards streamlining acquisition processes that pertain to grant, loans contracts and intergovernmental transactions.
-According to the GSA, the Federal Government plans on integrating 10 different federal procurement systems as well as the Catalog of Federal Domestic Assistance all into the single, streamlined system all using the Integrated Award Environment (IAE) as mandated in the Presidential E-Government Initiative.
+SAM registration helps to streamline the acquisition of grant, loans, contracts and intergovernmental transactions.
+According to the GSA, the federal government plans on integrating 10 different federal procurement systems and the Catalog of Federal Domestic Assistance into a single, streamlined system that uses the Integrated Award Environment (IAE).

 The IAE vision includes the following systems:

 - System for Award Management (SAM) – Active

 - Federal Funding Accountability and Transparency Act Sub-award Reporting System(FSRS) – Not Active

 - Federal Business Opportunities (FedBizOpps)

 - Wage Determination Online (WDOL) – Not Active

 SAM registration incorporates all government contractor information into one system.
 Contractors and vendors can register, file representations and certifications, and search for contracting opportunities from one location.
 A contractor enters information once, which reduces the risk of duplicating or entering conflicting information.